taskworld/positioning-strategy/README.md

       }
       return results.sort(
         (a, b) =>
-          // Prefer strategy that doesn’t require any adjustment...
+          // Prefer a placement that doesn’t require any adjustment...
           (a.adjustment > 0) - (b.adjustment > 0) ||
           // ...that has the least/most overlapping area...
           (a.overlap - b.overlap) * (axisType.avoidOverlap ?
 1 : -1) ||